June 22, 2022STANDARD OPERATING PROCEDURES

 Employees always leave; it’s a fact of doing business.
 In 2018, U.S. companies experienced a 15 percent average voluntary turnover rate.
 Employee onboarding involves many roles, from accounting to IT departments, within most organizations.

-Paperwork must be signed, system access must be granted, and orientations must be scheduled.
-With that said, many organizations rely on standard operating procedures to streamline these routine processes.
+Paperwork must be signed.
+System access must be granted.
+Orientations must be scheduled.
+Many organizations rely on standard operating procedures to streamline these routine processes.
 The more complex the onboarding process, the more likely the company will use a workflow.

 2. Customer Onboarding